Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    MAX_BW = INPUT_BW * (1 + OVERHEAD /100)
    ~~~

-   Note that INPUTBW mode reduces to the MAXBW mode.
+   Note that INPUTBW_SET mode reduces to the MAXBW_SET mode and the same restrictions apply.

-3. ESTINPUTBW mode: Measure the SRT sender's input rate internally and set the
+3. INPUTBW_ESTIMATED mode: Measure the SRT sender's input rate internally and set the
    overhead (OVERHEAD).

    In this mode, SRT adjusts the value of maximum bandwidth each time it